Justin Bua: Early life and education

 BUA grew up on the Upper West Side of New York City in the 1970s and 80s, during the height of the graffiti movement.
 Inspired by the hip-hop, breakdancing and graffiti he saw around him, BUA began tagging under the moniker “Just-1” before eventually becoming a painter.
-Fascinated by the raw, vibrant street life of the city, BUA’s subjects range from anonymous members of the culture, like DJs and MCs, to recognizable figures like hip hop artists and UFC fighters.
+Fascinated by the raw, vibrant street life of the city, BUA's subjects range from anonymous members of the culture, like DJs and MCs, to recognizable figures like hip hop artists and UFC fighters.
 BUA attended Manhattan's Fiorello H. LaGuardia High School of Music and Performing Arts and graduated from the Art Center College of Design in Pasadena, California in 1992 where he earned a B.F.A in painting.

 Career

 Fine Art

 BUA's distinctive figurative style combines his classical training with his background in graffiti, breakdancing and experience living in New York City.
 The subjects of his paintings range from recognizable figures, such as Snoop Dogg and Muhammad Ali, to anonymous people pulled from his memories, including the DJ and guitar player for which he has become well-known.
 In the early 1990s, BUA turned several of these paintings into best-selling posters, making fine art accessible to a broad range of people, including college students and young graffiti and music enthusiasts.
-BUA’s poster of the DJ has sold over 11 million copies worldwide.
+BUA's poster of the DJ has sold over 11 million copies worldwide.

-Many of BUA’s subjects are defacto father figures, men he saw as resilient and present, when his own father was absent from his life.
+Many of BUA's subjects are de facto father figures, men he saw as resilient and present, when his own father was absent from his life.
 Stylistically, BUA's subjects are often rendered with elongated limbs or hands, emphasizing the rhythm and musicality of the scene.

 Select Exhibitions

-In 2010, Pop International Galleries in New York launched a solo exhibition of BUA’s paintings.
-In 2011, BUA’s work was featured in an event at the Los Angeles County Museum of Art.
+In 2010, Pop International Galleries in New York launched a solo exhibition of BUA's paintings.
+In 2011, BUA's work was featured in an event at the Los Angeles County Museum of Art.
 In 2024, BUA exhibited work at the Tucson Museum of Art where he also spoke on a panel about his work, and in 2025 he spoke about his art at the Museum of Graffiti in Miami.

 NFT and Ripple

-In 2022, BUA was among the first artists funded by Ripple’s $250 million Creator Fund to develop NFT projects.
+In 2022, BUA was among the first artists funded by Ripple's $250 million Creator Fund to develop NFT projects.
 In 2023, BUA launched a collection of NFTs at the South by Southwest festival in Austin.
 The collection included 1,011 unique NFTs inspired by his work, The MC, and hidden among them were 11 “golden tickets,” offering something additional to collectors.